-Beta-blockers are one of the most widely prescribed class of drugs to treat hypertension (high blood pressure) and are a mainstay treatment of congestive heart failure.
-Beta-blockers slow the heart's rate, thereby decreasing the heart’s demand for oxygen.
+Beta-blockers are one of the most widely prescribed classes of drugs to treat hypertension (high blood pressure) and are a mainstay treatment of congestive heart failure.
+Beta-blockers work by blocking the effects of epinephrine (adrenaline) and slowing the heart's rate, thereby decreasing the heart’s demand for oxygen.
 Long-term use of beta-blockers helps manage chronic heart failure.

-Beta-blockers can be taken in the morning, at meals, and at bedtime, but taking them with food minimize side effects because absorption is slower.
-Follow the label directions on how often to take a beta-blocker; the number of doses you take each day, the time allowed between doses, and how long you need to take the medication will depend on your condition.
+Beta-blockers can be taken in the morning, at meals, and at bedtime; taking them with food minimize side effects because absorption is slower.
+Follow the label directions on how often to take a beta-blocker.
+The number of doses you take each day, the time allowed between doses, and how long you need to take the medication will depend on your condition.
 Ask your doctor what to do if you miss a dose.

 Beta-blockers should not be prescribed if you have low blood pressure or a slow pulse, because the further reduction in heart rate can cause dizziness and lightheadedness.
-If you have asthma or COPD, your doctor may not prescribe a beta-blocker because it may worsen symptoms. will treat your congestion before prescribing a beta-blocker.
-Oused if you have extremely low blood pressure (hypotension) or a slow pulse (bradycardia) that causes you to feel dizzy or light-headed.
-If you have severe lung congestion, your doctor will treat your congestion before prescribing a beta-blocker.
+If you have asthma or COPD, your doctor may not prescribe a beta-blocker because it may worsen symptoms.
+If you have heart failure and severe lung congestion, your doctor will treat your congestion before prescribing a beta-blocker.